Assignment 1 — Product Design

-Wireframes are "low-fidelity” mockups.
-This means that they should not contain any design specific elements such as colors, font or unnecessary details like user-generated content and images.
-These distract from the aspects in which the testing is focused on, and slow down the speed which they are produced.
-Instead, focus on relative size and position of elements, key user interface elements, and interactions such as which elements can be clicked or tapped, dragged, and so on.
+Wireframes are "low-fidelity" designs (opens in a new tab).
+This means that they should not contain any design-specific elements such as colours, font or unnecessary details like user-generated content and images.
+These distract from the aspects that are more important at this current stage of development, and slow down the speed at which they are produced.
+Instead, focus on the relative size and position of elements, key user interface elements, and interactions such as which elements can be clicked or tapped, dragged, and so on.

-Remember that these mockups will be shown to the user during testing.
-Do not draw out the links between buttons and screens or let the user see more than one screen at once — after all, users can't do that in the actual app!
-(You may use these annotations or comments for your own reference, but remember to hide them before starting user testing.)
+This set of wireframes will be shown to the user during testing.
+As such, keep a copy without the links between buttons and screens and without more than one screen showing at once — after all, users can't do that in the actual app!
+(You may add annotations or comments for your own reference, but remember to hide them before starting user testing.)

-- When the user hears about your app from a friend and visits your website or the app store page.
+- When the user hears about your app from a friend and visits your website or your app store page.

 - When users login or use the app for the first time, what do they see?
 What can they click on?